-Ranked first in Australia for mathematics (QS World University Rankings by Subject 2025), the University of Sydney has introduced the new Bachelor of Mathematical Sciences and Bachelor of Mathematical Sciences (Honours) to open doors to exciting careers and big ideas for Australia’s next wave of students.
-Here are five reasons why this could be the degree for you.
+Ranked first in Australia for mathematics (QS World University Rankings by Subject 2025), the University of Sydney offers the new Bachelor of Mathematical Sciences and Bachelor of Mathematical Sciences (Honours) to help students tackle big ideas and real‑world challenges.

 Technology is changing fast, and maths is right at the centre.
 From AI and quantum computing to healthcare, finance, and space exploration, maths helps drive innovation in almost every industry.
-With this degree, you'll build powerful skills in maths, data, and problem-solving, setting you up for a robust career.
+A degree in mathematical sciences builds powerful analytical, problem-solving and data skills, setting you up for a robust career.

 You could find a future career in: